jayhickey/Pythonista-Scripts/README.md

 DraftLink.py
 ------
-Drafts a Markdown text file from a URL passed with this bookmarklet
+Drafts a Markdown text file from a URL passed with this bookmarklet:

-        javascript:(function()%7Bif(document.location.href.indexOf('http')===0)document.location.href='pythonista://DraftLink?action=run&argv='+document.location.href;%7D)();
+         javascript:window.location='pythonista://DraftLink?action=run&argv='+encodeURIComponent(document.location.href)+'&argv='+encodeURIComponent(document.title);

 and can also include a block quote from copied text on the clipboard.
 The file is uploaded to a specified path on Dropbox, and then opened in Nebulous Notes for additional commentary.
 The `dropboxlogin.py` script handles the Dropbox requests.
 This DropBox module was taken from Pythonista creator OMZ's [post on the Pythonista forums].

 PySky.py
 -----